 You’ve likely seen horror stories in the news of surgeons forgetting medical devices or other items in a patient following surgery.
 These stories are not without merit.
 According to the American Society of Anesthesiologists, at least a dozen sponges, clamps, retractors, and other medical devices are left inside of patients’ bodies every year.

 Surgeries, no matter how invasive, require the utmost attention to detail and care.
 Negligence committed during surgeries can have severe consequences for patients.
+That’s why surgical error lawsuits must be handled carefully and by an experienced attorney.

 Anesthesiologists are responsible for administering an extremely powerful drug.
 Whether it’s local or general, the administration of anesthetics requires an extremely high degree of skill and precision.